-(a) This category includes investments in commingled funds that invest in international and global equity markets, including emerging markets.
+- This category includes investments in commingled funds that invest in international and global equity markets, including emerging markets.
+These funds have various redemption and notice of redemption requirements, but do not limit the Foundation's ability to liquidate them. - 2) This category includes investments in commingled funds that invest in U.S. equity markets, including emerging markets.
 These funds have various redemption and notice of redemption requirements, but do not limit the Foundation's ability to liquidate them.